xavdid/website/README.md

 }
 ```

+- You can insert a markdown img after the above function with the `;img` snippet
 - the favicon was generated at [this link](https://favicon.io/favicon-generator/?t=DB&ff=Covered+By+Your+Grace&fs=110&fc=%23FFCB05&b=rounded&bc=%2300274C)
 - the `og_img` is from [this site](https://logohub.io/#) using the same settings as the favicon:
   - font: `Covered by your Grace`